muItilingualism/02157-Functional-Programming/readme.md

 ---

-Now you can utilize the functions within.
+In both cases you can now, utilize the functions within `script.fsx` directly

 ```bash
 dostuff 5